 Homeschooling requires commitment and hard work!
 It will require you to spend time planning, preparing, and teaching.
-We need these keys to a happy homeschool, or we risk becoming stressed or overwhelmed.
+We need these 5 keys to a happy homeschool year or we risk becoming stressed or overwhelmed.

-That will lead to a peace and joy in our home school.
+That will lead to a feeling of peace and joy in our home school.
 One of our greatest goals in our parenting and homeschooling should be teaching God’s Word to our children.

-God knows what each of our children need, and what He wants for them.
-We need to ASK Him!
+God knows what each of our children needs, and what He wants for them.
+We need to ask Him!
 Seek God’s wisdom and direction, and pray regularly and consistently for those precious kids.

-God invites us to come to Him in prayers, and offers His help.
+God invites us to come to Him in prayer and offers His help.
 Take advantage of that offer, and quit trying to do it on your own.
-In your own strength you will grow weary, and disheartened.
+In your own strength, you will grow weary and disheartened.
 Pray, because prayer makes a difference!

 There are so many curriculum choices available, and making choices may at times seem overwhelming.

 Keep it simple by asking these two questions about any curriculum choice:

 - Will it help our children learn to love God?

 - Will it help our children learn to love learning?